GOOD NEWS! You no longer need a Kindle to read Kindle books. Instead, you can download the FREE APP, available on all my Kindle pages!

 For details of other movie books from Amazon, please click: http://classicmovieposters.exactpages.com

 The-book, "140 All-Time Must-See Movies for Film Lovers" will be available for the present only at Amazon Kindle.
 The Kindle price is $3.95.
-But on MAY 28 and 29, you can download this book from Kindle FREE OF CHARGE!
+But on JULY 8 and 23, plus AUGUST 6, you can download this book from Kindle FREE OF CHARGE!
 Also if you buy (or have purchased in the past) the regular super-sized 267-pages print edition from Amazon, you can download the Kindle version FREE OF CHARGE at any time.
 (The print version is also available at Barnes and Noble and other stores).
 The regular print edition of MUSIC, THRILLS, MYSTERY, COMEDY & SUSPENSE ON VIDEO & DVD is also available at Amazon, Barnes & Noble, Apple, Sony, etc. Here is the link for the $2.99 Kindle e-book:

 If you prefer the $2.99 Barnes & Noble NOOK: NOOK Music